 Anyone for a jigsaw?
 This is an ongoing reconstruction being carried out by a French group of archaeologists.
 A daunting task.

-The Bayon temple with many stone faced towers above the main structure.
 Intricate bas-reliefs are carved to depict many events including this - a battle scene

 Ta Prohm temple which has been largely left unrestored due to the unique relationship it has with the trees that have enveloped it.